 I am a father, a husband, a line manager, a 999 responder and a mental health professional.
 I bring pragmatism, reality and honesty to my teaching.
 I do not bring false hope or ill informed practice.

 Aside from my 999 work I am an active Clinical Psychotherapist.
-I have been trained to Post Graduate Level in Person Centered Therapy and I work within an agency that offers therapy to young adults who are suffering with mental distress and disorders.
+I have been trained to Post Graduate Level in Person Centered Therapy and I work within an agency and privately, offering therapy to adults who are suffering with mental distress and disorders.

 The Person Centered Model translates well to the MHFA training as the courses are based around Person Centered Theory and involve developing the same listening skills.